 “The College has a very clear vision,” says President Timothy O’Donnell.
 “We stress academics and Catholicism. …We end up attracting a person who hungers for what we are providing.”

 Proudly proclaiming that Catholicism is “the air that we breathe,” the College’s vision statement proclaims, “Only an education which integrates the truths of the Catholic Faith throughout the curriculum is a fully Catholic education.”
 All professors are Catholic and teach all classes with a clear Catholic worldview.
 They annually make a Profession of Faith and take the Oath of Fidelity before the Bishop of Arlington.
-The 15-member governing board, including one priest and Dr. O’Donnell, also takes the Oath of Fidelity annually.
+The 15-member governing board and Dr. O’Donnell also take the Oath of Fidelity annually.

 Christendom undergraduates choose among six major areas of study, with a traditional emphasis on the liberal arts.
 The 86-credit core curriculum constitutes about two-thirds of the four-year program, with emphasis on Catholic theology and philosophy.
 The study-abroad semester in Rome is popular among third-year students.

 Dr. O’Donnell has taught at Christendom since 1985 and was named its third president seven years later.
-He has a doctoral-level degree in theology from the Angelicum in Rome, has been a Consultor to the Pontifical Council for the Family since 2002, authored two books, and has hosted of numerous television programs for the Eternal Word Television Network (EWTN).
+He has a doctoral-level degree in theology from the Angelicum in Rome, has been a Consultor to the Pontifical Council for the Family since 2002, authored two books, and has hosted numerous television programs for the Eternal Word Television Network (EWTN).

 Christendom has been on a path of steady growth, building, and expansion.
-Upcoming planned expansions will include a piazza, two academic buildings, the expansion of St. Lawrence Commons, and a cruciform Gothic Church with a 100-foot tower.
+Upcoming planned expansions will include a piazza, a women's dormitory, the expansion of St. Lawrence Commons, and a cruciform Gothic Church with a 100-foot tower.